IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 (Note, in this and all following examples it is assumed that their top-level is a global scope with a clean workspace, for instance a newly started REPL.)

-Inside a local scope a variable can be forced to be a local variable using the local keyword:
+Inside a local scope, a variable can be forced to be a local variable using the **local** keyword:
 ```matlab
 x=0;